Image Quality Specialist Tests X and 907X Cameras in Namibia

 Suddenly stripped of its usual hustle and bustle, cars and trucks, and the constant foot traffic of locals and tourists alike, Simon Norfolk unearthed a new side of London with the X1D II.
 Getting lost in the sharp lines and curves of the buildings that are usually concealed by the city's hyperactivity, all its glorious architecture shone forth like never before.

-Digitally Reproducing Leonardo da Vinci’s Early Works in 3D Interactive Models with the Multi-Shot
+Creating 3D Interactive Models of Leonardo da Vinci’s Early Works with the Multi-Shot

 Reproducing some of Leonardo da Vinci’s early sketches as digital versions, the Department of Architecture at the University of Bologna used the H6D-400c Multi-Shot in combination with their own developed software to create 3D models of these art pieces that are hundreds of years old.